akhikhl/gradle-onejar/README.md

 each element is resolved to a file, the latter is excluded from each product.

-**launchParameter** - optional, multiplicity 0..N, string or array of strings to be written to the launcher script (.bat or .sh), so that there parameter is passed to the program each time the program is started.
+**launchParameter** - optional, multiplicity 0..N, string or array of strings to be written to the launcher script (.bat or .sh), so that these parameters are passed to the program each time the program is started.

 **beforeProductGeneration** - optional, closure.
 When specified, the closure will be invoked after project is evaluated and before the products are generated.
 Note that even if there are multiple